Cam Talbot: Ottawa Senators

 On July 12, 2022, with a year remaining on his contract, Talbot was traded by the Wild to the Ottawa Senators in exchange for Filip Gustavsson.
-On December 12, 2022, Talbot got his first shutout with his new team, making 32 saves in a 3–0 win over the Anaheim Ducks.
-On December 27, 2022 Talbot stopped 49 of 51 shots in a 3–2 shootout win over the Boston Bruins, setting the Senators team record for saves recorded in a win.
+His Senators debut was delayed until November 3 when he relieved Anton Forsberg in the second period of a 5–4 loss to the Vegas Golden Knights.
+He missed the first nine games of the 2022–23 season with an injury.
+He made his first start for Ottawa in the next game on November 5, a 2–1 loss to the Philadelphia Flyers.
+On December 12, Talbot got his first shutout with his new team, making 32 saves in a 3–0 win over the Anaheim Ducks.
+On December 27, Talbot stopped 49 of 51 shots in a 3–2 shootout win over the Boston Bruins, setting the Senators team record for saves recorded in a win.
 However, Talbot suffered a sequence of injuries including a broken rib and a lower-body injury that kept him out of the lineup for three weeks.
 Despite plans by both Talbot and the Ottawa Senators for him to remain in Ottawa, a difference in contract length led Ottawa's general manager Pierre Dorion to announce in April 2023 that Talbot would not return with the team.
+He completed the season with a record of 17–14–2 in 36 appearances, with a save percentage of .898 and a GAA of 2.93.